 - Visit the detained U.S. citizen regularly and provide reading materials and vitamin supplements, where appropriate

-- Help ensure that prison officials are providing appropriate medical care
+- Ensure that prison officials are providing appropriate medical care

 - Provide a general overview of the local criminal justice process

-- Upon request, ensure that prison officials permit visits with a member of the clergy of the religion of your choice
+- Upon request, ensure that prison officials permit visits with a member of the clergy of the religion of the detainee’s choice

-- Establish an OCS Trust, when no other means to send funds are available so friends and family can transfer funds to imprisoned U.S. citizens
+- Establish an OCS Trust, if necessary, so friends and family can transfer funds to imprisoned U.S. citizens

 - Get U.S. citizens out of jail